Erling Haaland injury update: Will Man City striker be fit to face Burnley after suffering issue vs Arsenal?

 The Norwegian was forced off with a back injury in the second half of City’s 1-1 draw with Arsenal last weekend

-Erling Haaland faces a race to be fit for Manchester City’s upcoming Premier League game with Burnley after he was forced off with a back injury at the weekend.
+Erling Haaland faces a race to be fit for Manchester City’s Premier League game with Burnley after he was forced off with a back injury last weekend.

 The Norwegian came off after 76 minutes against Arsenal when he complained of pain in his back, having opened the scoring at the Emirates.
 Arsenal dominated proceedings however and escaped with a point as neither side made headway in the title race, drawing 1-1.